-Short-term health insurance plans have a limited duration, typically several months to a year.
+Short-term health insurance plans have a limited duration, typically several months up to 364 days.
 These plans were initially geared toward people who needed temporary medical insurance to bridge the gap between plan years for standard-term plans.
 For instance, people who are switching employers, starting graduate school, or young adults who have become ineligible for coverage under their parents' plans and are searching for their own insurance might use a short-term insurance plan until obtaining a more permanent solution.
 Other examples are:

-A WPS Short-Term Health Plan can be taken from one month to one year.
+A WPS Short-Term Health Plan can be taken from one month to 364 days.
 Short-term plans are not renewable, but you can sign up for a new one and use them back to back; however, the total length of the policies cannot exceed 18 months in Wisconsin due to state statute.
-Federal law allows customers to use short-term plans for up to three years.

 Customers are eligible for Affordable Care Act individual policies outside of the Open Enrollment Period if they have a Qualifying Life Event (e.g., marriage, divorce, birth, permanent move, etc.).
 If they do not have a qualifying event, they can apply for a short-term health insurance policy.
 If they pass the underwriting questions, they can be issued a policy.
 Note: Preexisting conditions may not be covered under a short-term health plan.